thiagolrpinho/MP-Trabalho-1-20perguntas/readme.md

 * It think this was a bit too complex for a two weeks project.
 * I wish I could have organized my code more.
 * Thanks for reading until here.
-* Sorry for English and programation mistakes.
+* Sorry for english and programing mistakes.
 Please correct me so I can improve.